crunchdao/desci-framework/paper/paper.md

 header-left: "\\hspace{1cm}"
 header-right: "Page \\thepage"
 footer-left: "CrunchDAO Staking Proposal"
-abstract: " To be added!"
 ---

-# Staking, Challenges and Solutions

-## Introductiion
+# Introductiion

 Holding a tournament like Crunchdao or Numerai is a multifaceted challenge.
 Here we have two objectives, a performance measure that could determine how good a prediction is and a diversity measure that tells us how different the model will be.
-It is well-known that a blend (a weighted combination of a set of excellent and diverse models can beat even the best single prediction).
+It is well-known that a blend (a weighted combination of a set of excellent and diverse models) can beat even the best single prediction.

 The tournament's other constraint is keeping the reward system robust to Sybil attacks.
 One way to do it is to make having multiple accounts costly and futile.
-One way to do it is to have each participant have skin in the game; he needs to lock some $CRUNCH in a smart contract and reward/punish his model proportional to the amount of his stake.
+In other words to have each participant have skin in the game.
+In this scenario, the participant needs to lock some $CRUNCH in a smart contract and reward/punish his model proportional to the amount of his stake.
 The final metamodel would be the weighted average of all models based on their stakes.
 In mathematical terms, let's say we have $n$ participants and participant $u$ ($P_u$) has staked $C_u$ Crunch tokens where $u$=1, 2, \ldots, $n$ so the amount of involvement of each participant in the metamodel is

 \begin{equation*}
 w_u = \frac{C_u}{\sum_{u=1}^{n}{C_u}}
 \end{equation*}

 The final metamodel would be the weighted combination of the predictions submitted by participants.
-In this case if $S_u$ represents prediction of $P_u$ then final prediction ($S$) is
+In this case.
+If $S_u$ represents prediction of $P_u$ then final prediction ($S$) is

 \begin{equation*}
 S = \sum_{u=1}^{n}{w_u S_u}
 \end{equation*}

-## Performance Measure
+# Performance Measure

 We need to find a meaningful metric to determine how good a model is.
 We have to take into consideration two things regarding this metric: